Mitra98t/Flavor/flavor_book/src/implementation/lexer.md

-Going back to the introduction to this chapter ([Implementation](./implementation.md)), we reviewed the inteded behavior of the lexer, not its specific implementation for NovaScript.
+Going back to the introduction to this chapter ([Implementation](./implementation.md)), we reviewed the inteded behavior of the lexer, not its specific implementation for Flavor.
-Here, in these sections, we will analyze the code behind NovaScript and the reasonings that generated it.
+Here, in these sections, we will analyze the code behind Flavor and the reasonings that generated it.

 In this chapter, we will create a lexer that uses regular expression (regex) rules.